Welcome to Early Years at Walton-on-Trent

 At Walton on Trent Primary and Nursery School we work to develop supportive, working relationships that are child centred.
 When parents and practitioners work together in Early Years settings, the results have a positive impact on the child’s development and learning.

 Therefore, we believe a successful partnership needs a two-way flow of information, knowledge and expertise to ensure:

 • Children settle into school successfully, we encourage parents to discuss any worries involving their child’s circumstances, interests, competencies and needs.

 • Parents are welcome to help out in school once the children have settled in.

 • There are evenings throughout the year where you can celebrate your child’s achievements and progress.
 You are welcome to come and see the class teacher at any other time if you have any worries or concerns.

 • Relevant learning and play activities, such as sharing and reading books should also be encouraged at home.

-Above all, your child’s first years are so short and precious, we hope that you have fun and become motivated to learn together during your journey through your first years at Walton!
+Above all, your child’s first years are an important time to build foundations for life long learning.
+We hope that you have fun and are motivated to learn together during your journey with us.
+We look forward to working with you!